facebook/fbt/docs/params.md

 fbt('Hello, ' + fbt.param('name', person.getName()), 'param example')
 ```

-These both [extract](collection.md) to the same following text
+These both [extract](collection.md) to the same following text:

 ```
 "Hello, {name}"
 ```

-Tokens are delimited with the braces above and translations are expected to keep the same total token *count* and same token *names* for any given `fbt` callsite
+Tokens are delimited with the braces above and translations are expected to keep the same total token *count* and same token *names* for any given `fbt` callsite.

 ### Required attributes
 * **name** `string`: Name of the token